zevenrodriguez/CIM593-693/week3/readme.md

 _u (user/owner) g (group) o (other/world)_

+#What is node

+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+The Node.js package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

+Most importantly node allows you to run javascript outside of the browser.
+Node.js acts as a library that interprets javascripts and allows to write scripts that can create servers and interface with OS systems.

 ## Installing Node

 [Install NVM](https://github.com/creationix/nvm)

+NVM is a software that lets you to easily

 Install script: ```curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash ```

+In terminal type >> ```nvm --version```

+Then type >> ```nvm install stable```

+Then type >> ```node -v``` If installed correctly, it should display your current node version 7.4.0

+By typing ```node```

 ####To start a node project